hardBSDk/onion_edge/README.md

 ## Contribute

+- Bug reports: feel free to open an Issue.
 - Bug fixes: feel free to open Pull Requests.
 - Feature requests/changes: open an Issue explaining what you want and why.
-- Feature proposals: open an Issue before submiting the Pull Request, to see if your changes will be accepted
+- Feature proposals: open an Issue before submiting the Pull Request, to see if your changes will be accepted.

 (If some Pull Requests are waiting to merge, wait to don't mess your code/difficult the merge process)